 - Presbyterian Church Building Corporation Loan Application

-- Committee on Church Architecture (COCA): COCA provides guidance and resources to congregations looking to explore a building project and approves plans for construction on buildings that belong to The Presbyterian Church in Canada.
+- Church Architecture Committee (CAC): CAC provides guidance and resources to congregations looking to explore a building project and approves plans for construction on buildings that belong to The Presbyterian Church in Canada.

 *As with all outside resources, resources available through other organizations or denominations are to be used with discernment.